Aamon-Magnusson/AamonDwm/readme.md

 This is very much a work in progress so check in frequently as lots may change.

+For a basic display of the keybindings hit SUPER + o.
+(It'll show in dmenu)

 ## My plans todo:

 - themes